Overall, reviewing and updating the OCP is a six-phase process that is taking place over approximately two years as outlined in the below diagram.

 This information will form the vision statement for the new Official Community Plan and will serve as the foundation for the new OCP.

 Guided by this public input, the Whistler Centre for Sustainability produced a Proposed Vision Framework to guide the development of a new OCP.
 It is expected this framework will evolve through further feedback opportunities in 2019.

 Phase 4: Refining Our Goals (winter 2018 – summer 2019)

-In this stage of the OCP Review, the City will build upon the results of the public consultation from the past year with additional research and consultation with the City's Technical Advisory Committees, including the Agricultural Advisory Committee, the Active Transportation Committee and the Advisory Design Panel.
-Components of the newly adopted governance structure, which supports two-way dialogue, will be used to support focused discussions on key topic areas including: growth, agriculture, environment, parks and recreation, transportation, waste and water, employment and economy and more.
+In this stage of the OCP Review, the City built upon the results of the public consultation from the past year with additional research and consultation with the City's Technical Advisory Committees, including the Agricultural Advisory Committee, the Active Transportation Committee and the Advisory Design Panel.
+Components of the newly adopted governance structure, which supports two-way dialogue, were used to support focused discussions on key topic areas including: growth, agriculture, environment, parks and recreation, transportation, waste and water, employment and economy and more.

-In addition, City staff will be meeting with external partners such as: the School District, Metro Vancouver, Translink and the Katzie First Nation to discuss issues of common concern.
+In addition, City staff met with external partners such as: the School District, Metro Vancouver, Translink and the Katzie First Nation to discuss issues of common concern.

 Council Reports and Presentations: